 Organizations like Associated Industries don’t endure for 100 years without leaders who understand what it takes to pass the baton from one generation to the next.
 And just like the people-focused employers we serve in the Inland Northwest, we want to leave our corner of the world even better than we found it.

 Several of AI’s Bright Promise scholars have gone on to work for our member organizations.
-One of these rising stars could make considerable contributions to your organization, too!
-Applications are available in the spring through Eastern Washington University.
+One of these rising stars could also make considerable contributions to your organization!
+Apply in the spring through Eastern Washington University.

 Associated Industries began participating in the Second Harvest’s Bite2Go program in February 2019.
 This program is designed to help supply children in need with meals for the weekend.
 Sadly, some children don’t know when they will receive their next meal, especially when outside of the school environment.
 Every Thursday, the staff at Associated Industries picks up the meals from Second Harvest and delivers them to our assigned school, Arlington Elementary.
 It is important to those at Associated Industries to help the youth of our local communities, and this is one small way that we can lend a helping hand.